SPECIAL REPORT: What The Train Derailment in East Palestine, Ohio Can Teach Us About CBRN Events

 What Happened with the East Palestine, Ohio Train Explosion

-By Monday, the National Guard had been activated, and law enforcement officers in East Palestine, Ohio, were going door-to-door to “encourage” people to evacuate.
-All people within one mile of the crash were told where they lived was unsafe and that it was time to go.
+By Monday, the National Guard had been activated, and law enforcement officers in East Palestine were going door-to-door to encourage people to evacuate.
+For those who lived within one mile of the crash, the information they gave was scarce: in short, they were told that the environment was unsafe, and it was time to go.

 A Novel Way to Dispose of CBRN Agents

-Exposure to vinyl chloride can cause skin, eye, respiratory, and GI tract irritation and is considered to be a possible carcinogen.
-However, according to the Material Safety Data Sheet on this substance, “The toxicological properties of this material have not been fully investigated.”
+Exposure to vinyl chloride can cause skin, eye, respiratory, and GI tract irritation.
+Though it is considered to be a possible carcinogen, the Material Safety Data Sheet states that “the toxicological properties of this material have not been fully investigated.”

 Chronic inhalation of vinyl chloride is known to cause blood, liver, and lung damage.

-Hydrogen chloride is highly flammable, causes burns, and is reported to cause nausea/vomiting, headaches, and dizziness.
+The latter, meanwhile, is highly flammable, causes burns, and is reported to cause nausea, vomiting, headaches, and dizziness.

 What We Can Learn from the East Palestine, Ohio Train Explosion